-Creep/relaxation testing values are of interest wherever gasket creep results in impermissible relaxation of the connection.
-Here many parameters need to be taken into account, such as the stiffness of the connection, the initial surface pressure, the temperature, the speed of temperature change, the exposure time etc. In addition, the tests need to be carried out over a longer period of time.
+If creep of the gasket can relax the connection, the gasket characteristics from creep/relaxation tests are of interest.
+Many parameters have to be taken into account, such as the stiffness of the connection, the initial surface pressure, the temperature, the rate of temperature change, the aging time, etc. In addition, the tests have to be carried out over a longer period of time.

-Essentially, the TEMES fl.relax test rig consists of two stiff plates which are connected firmly together via two columns.
-The actual test rig is located between them, where the force is applied vertically to the test piece via a punch.
-An electric heating element is integrated above and below the sealing strips.
+Essentially, the TEMESfl.relax test rig consists of two stiff plates that are connected firmly to each other via two columns.
+In between, there is the test area, in which the force is applied vertically to the test specimen via a stamp.
+Electric heating is integrated above and below the sealing plates.

-An exchangeable stiffness member is assembled in the force flow between the test rig and the upper cross-beam.
-This component enables the simulation of different stiffnesses of real flanged connections in the fixture.
+An exchangeable stiffness element is installed in the force flow between the test device and the upper traverse.
+With this component, different stiffness of real flange connections can be simulated in the device.

-The TEMES fl.relax test rig is also used in our test laboratory.
-We would be delighted to determine the characteristics of your gaskets for you here.
-You can find more information on gasket testing at AMTEC under the menu tab Test laboratory.
+The TEMESfl.relax test rig is also used in our test laboratory.
+We look forward to determining the characteristics of your gaskets.
+You can find more information on gasket testing at AMTEC under the menu Test laboratory.